mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This is the ammo capacity a firearm has, as well as the type of container—(belt) belt, (c) clip, (cy) cylinder, (m) magazine, (ml) missile, or (z) muzzle loaders.

 #### Armor Rating
-This is the boost to a character’s Toughness.
+This is a reduction in damage from incoming attacks land.

 #### Blast
 This is the size of a blast of an explosive.